 What's an Asscher Cut?

-Just like the emerald cut, the asscher has the ‘step’ cut rather than the ‘brilliant’ cut of the round diamonds, but unlike the emerald cut they have these uber cool angled corners which make them look more octagonal than square.
-For me there is something just a little bit funkier about an Asscher cut diamond, it’s like looking down into kaleidoscope.
+Just like the emerald cut, the asscher has ‘step’ cut facets rather than the ‘brilliant’ cut facets of the round diamonds.
+Unlike the emerald cut, they have these uber cool angled corners which make them look more octagonal than square.
+For me, there is something just a little bit funkier about an Asscher cut diamond...it’s like looking down into a kaleidoscope.
 Look at this bad boy for a good comparison;

-The great thing about asschers are that they have the same depth ‘cheat’ that the emeralds have.
-Go as low as you can on the depth and it will make for a larger looking stone.
-Plus, because asschers have more facets you get much more sparkle out of them than with the emerald cut (although not anything like a brilliant cut so don’t get your hopes up there).
+Since asschers have more facets, you get much more sparkle out of them than with the emerald cut (although not anything like a brilliant cut so don’t get your hopes up there).
 Look at me, managing your expectations like a pro!
 You’re welcome.

 Asscher Diamond Ratios

 The farther away from a ratio of 1.00, the more rectangle the diamond will appear.
-That being said, you can get rectangular asschers (and they are just a beautiful as the squares), but my attitude is if you’re going with rectangle, commit to it 100% - don’t just getting a crappy cut square and pawn it off as a rectangle.
-We will all know and judge you accordingly.
+That being said, you can get rectangular asschers (and they are just a beautiful as the squares), but my attitude is if you’re going with rectangle, commit to it 100%.

 Asscher Color and Clarity